 Not having a crisis communications plan in place could mean the end of your business.
 Every company faces a crisis at one point or another.
 If handled correctly, you can minimize and even leverage the crisis to build deeper trust with customers and the community.

 Whether your company faces a devastating crisis like an oil rig explosion or something on a smaller scale, such as negative online reviews, you must be prepared to respond.
-According to the Department of Commerce, 40% of all companies will not survive a crisis, and more than 60% close within two years of experiencing one.
-Statistics for smaller companies show that 70% go out of business within one year of a crisis.
+According to the Department of Commerce, 40% of all companies will not survive a crisis and more than 60% close within two years of experiencing one.
+For smaller companies, statistics show that 70% go out of business within one year of a crisis.

-It seems almost impossible that a brand could survive after such an ordeal yet not only did J&J survive the crisis, the company also boosted its credibility due to its thoughtful and timely PR responses.
-J&J redefined crisis communications management with the way it handled the Tylenol crisis, turning the matter into a case study in effective public relations and crisis management.
+It seems almost impossible that a brand could survive after such an ordeal, yet not only did J&J survive the crisis, but the company also boosted its credibility due to its thoughtful and timely PR responses.
+J&J redefined crisis communications management and turned the matter into a case study in effective public relations and crisis management.

 Does your company know the 10 most important steps to prepare for a crisis?
 Do you have a plan in place and employees trained in proper protocols to handle the unexpected?
 How your company handles a crisis can mean the difference between success and ultimate failure.

-Book a crisis communications consultation right now with our PR agency's Managing Partner, Jason Mudd, using his urgent access, priority needs crisis calendar.
+Book a one-time crisis communications consultation with our PR agency's leadership team.

-Build your crisis plan with our e-book on Crisis PR.
-Discover how you can build a crisis PR plan, even as a crisis unfolds, what you should never say during a crisis, and more.
+Build your own crisis plan with our Crisis PR e-book.
+We'll show you how you can build a crisis PR plan, what you should never say during a crisis situation, and more.

 spent on crisis planning, a company saves $7 during a crisis.